 People who identify along the LGBTQ spectrum are at an increased risk for mental health issues and substance use disorder.
-The reasons for this are unclear, but there is a solution if someone is struggling with either of these issues independently, or co-occurring substance abuse and mental health issues.
+The reasons for this are unclear, but there is a solution if someone is struggling with either of these issues independently or in conjunction with one another.
 Here, we hope to provide helpful resources that can help educate, inform, and advocate the fact that recovery is possible, no matter your problem.

 ON THIS PAGE: